boyetece/infrastructure/ansible_quick_run/README.md

 - you can use any other yml file that suites your needs.

-- This is the quickest configuration changes to do.
+- This is is the quickest configuration changes to do without creating ssh-keys and defining them into the ansible.cfg file.